RedisLabs/redislabs-docs/content/rdi/installation/install-offline.md

   The RDI CLI will prompt you to specify the location of the RedisGears zip file, which is located at `/tmp/redis-gears.zip` unless you modified the curl command above.

-  The RDI CLI will ask for your cluster host, port, user and password, and will attempt to install RedisGears before continuing with the creation of the RDI database.
+  The RDI CLI will ask for your cluster host, port, user name, and password, and it will attempt to install RedisGears before continuing with the creation of the RDI database.

 ## Install RDI CLI

 On the workstation where the RDI CLI is to be installed, follow these steps:

-- Unpack the downloaded `redis-di-offline.tar.gz` into `/tmp` directory:
+- Unpack the downloaded `redis-di-offline.tar.gz` into the `/tmp` directory:

   ```bash
   tar xvf /tmp/redis-di-offline.tar.gz
   ```

-- Unpack `redis-di.tar.gz` into `/usr/local/bin/` directory:
+- Unpack `redis-di.tar.gz` into the `/usr/local/bin/` directory:

   ```bash
   sudo tar xvf /tmp/redis-di-offline/redis-di-cli/redis-di.tar.gz -C /usr/local/bin/